DeLuca21/ynab-ha/README.md

 - **Manual Refresh Service** (`ynab_custom.refresh`): Not present in this release but may return in a future update.

-- **Integration "Configure" option** - This may be reintroduced in a future update.

 - ~~**Optional Exclusion of Hidden Categories**~~ – ✅ **Implemented in v1.4.1** - Toggle checkboxes now available in config flow to exclude hidden categories and closed accounts.

+- **Post-setup "Configure" Flow** – Coming in v1.5.0 - Change settings after initial setup without re-installing.

 ---